-The recent rise of social media platforms, particularly Twitter, has significantly changed the public discourse domain in multiple sociopolitical and healthcare topics (Darius & Urquhart, 2021).
-This transformation has been particularly pronounced in the public health crisis context, where real-time information dissemination and opinionsharing are significant.
-For instance, The COVID-19 pandemic resulted in high uncertainty concerning suitable treatments and public policy reactions and the uncertainty provided a breeding ground for spreading conspiratorial antiscience narratives based on disinformation (Darius & Urquhart, 2021; Nguyen & Catalan-Matamoros, 2020).
-The emergence of the Omicron variant of the COVID-19 virus in late 2021 presented a pressing challenge to public health authorities worldwide (Khandia et al., 2022).
-Since then, vaccination advocacy has been at the center of the global response to the pandemic, and the entire chain surrounding vaccination strategies, including public sentiment and attitudes, has been instrumental in shaping the course of these campaigns (Nan et al., 2022).
-The purpose of this study is to employ state-of-the-art natural language processing (NLP) techniques, specifically the Valence Aware Dictionary and sEntiment Reasoner (VADER) and Bidirectional Encoder Representations from Transformers (BERT), to conduct a comprehensive sentiment analysis of Twitter discourse on Omicron vaccination within the United States
+The recent rise of social media platforms, particularly Twitter, has significantly changed the public discourse domain in multiple sociopolitical and healthcare topics [1].
+This transformation has been particularly pronounced in the public health crisis context, where real-time information dissemination and opinion sharing are significant.
+For instance, The coronavirus disease 2019 (COVID-19) pandemic resulted in high uncertainty concerning suitable treatments and public policy reactions, and the uncertainty provided a breeding ground for spreading conspiratorial anti-science narratives based on disinformation [1, 2].
+The emergence of the Omicron variant of the COVID-19 virus in late 2021 presented a pressing challenge to public health authorities worldwide [3].
+Since then, vaccination advocacy has been at the center of the global response to the pandemic, and the entire chain surrounding vaccination strategies, including public sentiment and attitudes, has been instrumental in shaping the course of these campaigns [4].
+The purpose of this study is to employ state-of-the-art natural language processing (NLP) techniques, specifically the Valence Aware Dictionary and sEntiment Reasoner (VADER) and Bidirectional Encoder Representations from Transformers (BERT), to conduct a comprehensive sentiment analysis of Twitter discourse on Omicron vaccination within the USA.

-The motivation behind conducting this study is, as considerable research has focused on the sentiment toward COVID-19 vaccinations in general, there remains a critical gap in understanding public sentiment toward specific variants, such as Omicron.
+The motivation behind conducting this study is that as considerable research has focused on the sentiment toward COVID-19 vaccinations in general, there remains a critical gap in understanding public sentiment toward specific variants, such as Omicron.
 This study aims to bridge this gap by delving into the nuanced differences in public sentiment toward the Omicron variant's vaccination efforts.
-The emergence of new variants can significantly influence public perception and vaccination strategies due to differences in transmissibility, vaccine efficacy, and severity (Adeyinka et al., 2022; Nadesalingam et al., 2021; Zhuang et al., 2022).
+The emergence of new variants can significantly influence public perception and vaccination strategies due to differences in transmissibility, vaccine efficacy, and severity [5-7].
 By focusing on the Omicron variant, this research offers targeted insights that are vital for informing public health messaging and vaccination campaigns tailored to the evolving pandemic landscape.
 This novel contribution underscores the importance of this study and sets the stage for the subsequent research methodology and findings.